Joseph Kurup: President of Parti Bersatu Rakyat Sabah (1994–2023)

 On 12 February 2022 during the opening of third tri-annual convention of PBRS, he spoke that PBRS needed more seats, Senator and nominated member of the Sabah State Legislative Assembly (MLA) positions to work efficiently as a political party and warned that PBRS could not grow stronger and contribute more for BN if it was left out in many aspects by speaking that "due to the pressure from our grassroots and in our efforts to strengthen the party, it is important that PBRS is given a bigger role to play".
 He also added that PBRS made the requests to the BN secretariat during the 2020 Sabah state election, but it was disappointed that no nominated MLA from PBRS had been appointed.
 He also noted that the current political scene was moving towards to the youth but it was also important that veterans leaders not to be sidelined.
 On the issues of illegal immigrant of Sabah, he urged the federal government to intervene and help mitigate the rising cost of living woes faced by the people in Sabah and disagreed that the proposed special card for foreigners could solve the long-standing issue.
 In response, BN Chairman Ahmad Zahid Hamidi who was also in attendance said that PBRS was never sidelined and would always be given priority it deserved and revealed that he "had given Sabah BN the power to manage its matters, so Sabah BN Chairman Bung Moktar Radin would handle the things here".
-On 7 January 2023, he stepped down as the 1st PBRS president after helming the party from its formation in 1994 to 2023 for 29 years, party deputy president and his son Arthur Joseph Kurup took over as the 2nd party president.
+On 7 January 2023, he stepped down as the PBRS President after helming the party from its formation in 1994 to 2023 for 29 years.
+Deputy President and his son Arthur Joseph Kurup took over as the 2nd Party President.